mozayed007/mozayed-portfolio/content/pages/index.md

       actions:
         justifyContent: flex-start
   - type: ContactSection
-    colors: colors-d
+    colors: colors-e
-    title: Have a question ?
+    title: Join our club
-    text: |+
+    text: >
-      ### Feel free to DM me whenever you want.
-I'll try to respond ASAP.
+      We will notify you every time a shipment is heading to your neighborhood, and you could immediatly let us know if you want in or not
     form:
       type: FormBlock
       elementId: sign-up-form
-      destination: mozayedpentest007@gmail.com
+      destination: ''
       action: /.netlify/functions/submission_created
       fields:
         - name: firstName